ARM-software/psa-api/doc/fwu/appendix/sra.rst

    .. mitigations::
       Secure boot (see :secref:`sra-assumptions`) will prevent tampered firmware images from executing, but installation of such images can leave the device inoperable.

       :mitigation:`AUTHENTICATE`. **Transfer** to firmware creator and implementation: authenticate the content of the firmware image manifest and firmware images to prevent unauthorized modification.
+Authentication must occur within a trusted component.
 For detached manifests this can be achieved by including a cryptographic hash of the firmware image in the manifest, and then signing the manifest with an authorized key.
 The |API| design must enable authentication of firmware images and manifests.

    .. residual::
       :impact: H